One of the most iconic events on the festival calendar, this is a must-see show for all the family.

 The word, Tattoo, comes from the Dutch “Doe den tap toe”, the evening call that went out for bars to turn off their beer taps and send soldiers to their beds.
 The British army adopted it as a musical signal, performed each evening by the band, simultaneously a command and a form of evening entertainment – though after experiencing the impressiveness of the Tattoo yourself, you might be forgiven for ignoring orders and sneaking a wee dram o’ whisky on the Royal Mile!

-The Tattoo takes place every weekday evening during the busy festival season, normally in August, with two performances on Saturday evening.
-Visitors to the second performance on Saturday night will enjoy a spectacular fireworks display which illuminates the sky and cascades over the castle.
+The Tattoo takes place every weekday evening during the busy festival season in August, with two performances on Saturday evening and in 2023 an additional performance will take place on Friday 18 August at 6.15pm

 This page was created in collaboration with our friends at Festivals Edinburgh.